raghavareddykalli/Basics_of_DevOps_Roadmap/Week1/Day3.md

 A hypervisor is software that enables you to create and manage virtual machines on a physical server.
 It logically separates the resources and allows multiple VMs to run independently.

 Popular hypervisors:
-VMware
+VMware,
-Xen
+Xen,
-Oracle VirtualBox
+Oracle VirtualBox.

 Each VM has its own:
-CPU
+CPU,
-RAM
+RAM,
-Storage
+Storage,
-Operating System
+Operating System.

 All this is done logically, not physically.

 ### 🌐 Virtual Machines in the Cloud